Can Large Language Models Capture Dissenting Human Voices?: Hyperparameters

-\paragraph{Floating Point} We load models of size greater than 10 billion parameters (with the exception of InstructGPTs) with half the precision (bfloat16; BF).
-By testing on Flan-T5-XXL, we see in Table \ref{tab:tab2} how there is a negligible benefit with minimal increase in performance when using a smaller precision of huge models for the NLI task.
+\paragraph{Floating Point} We load models of size greater than 10 billion parameters (except for GPT-3) with half the precision (bfloat16; BF16).
+We observe Flan-T5-XXL shows a negligible increase in performance when using the original precision (single-precision floating-point; FP32) (Table \ref{tab:tabS1}).